nyh3/tp/docs/team/heart-of-n1.md

 - Highlighted information that users need to pay particular attention to when using our program.
   [#198](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/198)
   [#187](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/187)
-- Creation of more understandable and specific description of expenditure-related functions.
+- Creation of a more understandable and specific description of expenditure-related functions.
   [#184](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/184)
 - Included the command summaries of all available commands in our program.
   [#181](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/181)

 ### Contributions to Developer Guide

-Wrote user stories and created sequence diagram for the CantVasMain class and PrcoessCommand class jointly with other teammates.
+Wrote user stories and created sequence diagrams for the CantVasMain class and PrcoessCommand class jointly with other teammates.
 [#238](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/238)
 [#236](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/236)